phetsims/soccer-common/doc/implementation-notes.md

 A soccer ball is like a data point that has a null value until it lands, then it takes a numerical value.
 See SoccerBallPhase for the full list of phases a soccer ball may take.

+### Artwork & git push caveats

+There is a lot of artwork for this simulation, and sometimes when making changes across all images the change will commit but not push.
+To work around this, you can use `git config --global http.postBuffer 524288000`.